online-ml/chantilly/README.md

 ## Introduction

 There are many tools for deploying machine learning models.
-However, none of them support online models that can learn on the fly, but `chantilly` does.
+However, none of them support **online models that can learn on the fly**, but `chantilly` does.

 Here are some advantages: